wsnperera/WSNPVTATMHR/README.md

 9. User Google chrome as a browser to test the implemented project and user URL like localsot:port/VTAMTMHR/public
 10. Use the login details for the system login process.

+In this project folder contain Controllers,views and the models related to the project, And in addition to that all the css files, java scripts, ajax, images used for the UI/UX, database connections, and the other configaration files.